 When you attack, put 1 damage counter on your opponent's Active Pokémon for each 10 damage your Pokémon's attack does (written to the right of the attack name).
-In the example above, Litten's Bite attack does 10 damage.
-Then, Rowlet's Weakness of $\times 2$ to Pokémon makes that $10 \times 2 = 20$ damage.
-So put 2 damage counters on Rowlet.
+In the example above, Chespin's Vine Whip does 10 damage.
+Then, Froakie's Weakness of x2 to Pokémon makes that 10 x 2 = 20 damage.
+So put 2 damage counters with 10s on them on Froakie.
 If an attack says to do something else, be sure to do that, too!

 Your attack is complete, so check to see if any Pokémon were Knocked Out by the attack.
-Some attacks can damage more than one Pokémon, and sometimes they can even damage the Attacking Pokémon!
+Some attacks can damage more than one Pokémon, and sometimes they can even damage the attacking Pokémon!
 So, make sure to check every Pokémon that was affected by the attack.

 If a Pokémon has total damage at least equal to its HP (for example, 5 or more damage counters on a Pokémon with 50 HP), it is Knocked Out.
 If a player's Pokémon is Knocked Out, that player puts it and all cards attached to it in the discard pile.
-That player's opponent takes 1 of their own Prize cards and puts it into their hand.
+That player's opponent takes 1 of his or her own Prize cards and puts it into his or her hand.

-The player whose Pokémon was Knocked Out chooses a new Active Pokémon from their Bench.
-If your opponent can't do this because their Bench is empty (or for any other reason), you win the game!
+The player whose Pokémon was Knocked Out chooses a new Active Pokémon from his or her Bench.
+If your opponent can't do this because his or her Bench is empty (or for any other reason), you win the game!
 If your opponent still has Pokémon in play, but you just took your last Prize card, you also win the game!